CMU-CREATE-Lab/chargecar/chargecar.org/README.txt

    Privatize and pretty-print:
    java -jar chargecar-gpx-tool.jar --privatize --no-validate /path/to/file.gpx

+   Privatize a 1/10 of a mile radius around a particular location and pretty-print (location must be specified as LAT,LONG): java -jar chargecar-gpx-tool.jar --privatize-location=40.443887,-79.946357 --no-validate /path/to/file.gpx

+   Privatize a 2/10 of a mile radius around a particular location and pretty-print (location must be specified as LAT,LONG,RADIUS): java -jar chargecar-gpx-tool.jar --privatize-location=40.443887,-79.946357,321.8688 --no-validate /path/to/file.gpx

    Validate, lookup elevations from local NED, and pretty-print: java -jar chargecar-gpx-tool.jar --lookup-elevations-locally /path/to/file.gpx